bbc/tams/docs/adr/0036-specifying-partial-segment-usage.md

 * Option 2: Remove sample-based mechanism
 * Option 3a: Store timerange of media object and use time-based selection with skip and duration
 * Option 3b: Store timerange of media object, optionally present skip details
-* Option 3c: Option 3c: Store timerange of media object, optionally provide it on Flow Segments
+* Option 3c: Store timerange of media object, optionally provide it on Flow Segments
+* Option 3d: Store timerange of media object, optionally provide it on Flow Segments, deprecate offset/count

 ## Decision Outcome

-Chosen option: TBD, because
-{Justification, e.g., only option which resolves requirements, or comes out best (see below)}.
+Chosen option: Option 3d, because Option 3 allows working entirely in terms of time, and avoids confusion and difficulty when accounting for gaps, while accounting for all known practical implementations.
+Option 3d is chosen because it provides the most useful piece of information from which other timings can be trivially calculated, without adding undue load to the API.
+In addition, it avoids making this a breaking change and breaking existing implementations, by retaining the previous behaviour.

 ### Implementation